thealpa/janhuelsmann.com/src/posts/udmpro.md

 ---
 title: Using the UDM-Pro as a NAS
-discription: My current terminal setup
+desc: My current terminal setup
 permalink: udm-pro-nas
 layout: post.njk
 date: 2022-02-28